Corporate welfare: Background

 Subsidies considered excessive, unwarranted, wasteful, unfair, inefficient, or bought by lobbying are often called corporate welfare.
 The label of corporate welfare is often used to decry projects advertised as benefiting the general welfare that spend a disproportionate amount of funds on large corporations, and often in uncompetitive, or anti-competitive ways.
 For instance, in the United States, agricultural subsidies are usually portrayed as helping independent farmers stay afloat.
-However, the majority of income gained from commodity support programs actually goes to large agribusiness corporations such as Archer Daniels Midland, as they own a considerably larger percentage of production.
+In actuality, the majority of income gained from commodity support programs has gone to large agribusiness corporations such as Archer Daniels Midland, as they own a considerably larger percentage of production.

 Alan Peters and Peter Fisher, Associate Professors at the University of Iowa, have estimated that state and local governments provide $40–50 billion annually in economic development incentives, which critics characterize as corporate welfare.

-Some economists consider the 2008 bank bailouts in the United States to be corporate welfare.
-U.S. politicians have also contended that zero-interest loans from the Federal Reserve System to financial institutions during and after the financial crisis of 2007–2008 were a hidden, backdoor form of corporate welfare.
+Multiple economists have considered the 2008 bank bailouts in the United States to be a form of corporate welfare.
+U.S. politicians have also contended that zero-interest loans from the Federal Reserve System to financial institutions during and after the 2008 financial crisis were a hidden, backdoor form of corporate welfare.
 The term gained increased prominence in 2018 when Senator Bernie Sanders introduced a bill, singling out Amazon and Walmart in particular, to require a company with 500 or more employees to pay the full cost of welfare benefits received by its workers.

 Comprehensive analyses

 Independent

 Daniel D. Huff, professor emeritus of social work at Boise State University, published a comprehensive analysis of corporate welfare in 1993.
 Huff reasoned that a very conservative estimate of corporate welfare expenditures in the United States would have been at least US$170 billion in 1990.
 Huff compared this number with social welfare:

 Huff argued that deliberate obfuscation was a complicating factor.

-Good Jobs First has a Subsidy Tracker database.